Car Negotiation Guide

-You wouldn't play poker against a guy called "Vegas", so don't negotiate with a black belt car dealer unprepared.
+You wouldn't play poker against a guy called "Vegas", so don't go unprepared to negotiate with a black belt car dealer.
 Read this used and new car negotiating guide before setting foot on the dealer's lot.

 It's sad how most people think they've negotiated a good deal from used car dealers.
 The biting reality is that over 90% are ripped off.
 So don't walk into the car lot until you've read this guide, or your hard earned cash may turn you into yet another dealer victim.